mpdf/mpdf.github.io/reference/mpdf-functions/setdisplaymode.md

 two: Display the pages in two columns (first page determined by document direction (e.g. RTL))

-twoleft: Display the pages in two columns, with the first page displayed on the left side (mPDF &gt;= 5.2)
+twoleft: Display the pages in two columns, with the first page displayed on the left side (mPDF >= 5.2)

-tworight: Display the pages in two columns, with the first page displayed on the right side (mPDF &gt;= 5.2)
+tworight: Display the pages in two columns, with the first page displayed on the right side (mPDF >= 5.2)

 default: User's default setting in Adobe Reader